coecms/WRF/README.md

 A file configure.wps should be created after configuring has completed.

 After a successful build, one should see the following executable files:
+Currently the executables in util/ are not available as NCL isn't available on Gadi.
+The code will be ported for those afterwards.
 ```
 [abc123@gadi WPS]$ ls -l *.exe